 - Developmental disabilities

 - Diabetic Alert

 - Guiding for visually impaired

 - Do you live in San Diego County with no plans of moving out of the area for at least 12 months?

 - Do you have a mobility-limiting disability and/or mental health diagnosis such as PTSD?

 - Are you physically and financially able to take full responsibility for the dog after certification?

-- Are you willing to commit to a four to five month transition training, meeting with a trainer three times a week during this time?
+- Are you willing to commit to a four-to-five month transition training schedule?
+This will involve meeting with a trainer three times a week during this time.